It’s hard to tell Nature Sacred’s story without talking about Kitty and Tom Stoner. Let’s start here.

 The TKF Foundation set to find out in 2011 by embarking upon a robust six-year research program—the Nature Sacred Awards Program.
 Tom and Kitty summoned the best and brightest environmental and social researchers and landscape designers to study the impacts nature can have on populations hard-hit by trauma, stress, disaster recovery and PTSD.
 TKF made Nature Sacred its sole focus—shifting its brand wholly to Nature Sacred, and putting all its resources and efforts into this program for the next many years.

-The results are still coming in—and support exactly what the Stoners knew all along: nature heals in truly potent ways.
+The results are inspiring—and support exactly what the Stoners knew all along: nature heals in truly potent ways.

 As the exciting whirl of the national research program concludes, Tom, Kitty and all of us at Nature Sacred have recognized a potent opportunity.